Akshay-Bharadwaj/AWS-Projects/Projects/AWS-infra-with-terraform/README.md

    - Output field to display the DNS created for the load balancer.
 Through this DNS namme, the application (userdata.sh) can be accessed
    - For every hit on the browser, the load balancer routes the traffic to different servers
+8. Checked the configuration and debugged the errors
+9. Planned the required resources to be created for the given configuration
+10. Created the resources and checked in console

 ![image](https://github.com/user-attachments/assets/3ae766ee-b4f1-4256-b514-ce3ba162a629)